FerhatDundar/FerhatDundar/README.md

-## Hello there 👉
+## Hello friends 👉

 A software developer 🤖
 A dreamer 🎇

-Lived my live dreaming, now just coding here to have get some fun.
+A science enthusiast 👽
+An amateur mathematician 🔢

+A lot personal projects, some are left half, some are completed feeling accomplished.
+I want to share these projects in this page.